 Since the time I have discovered this fish called ‘Basa’, I have simply fallen in love with it.
 Trust me, you will too if you taste it even once!
 So, I have come with this incredible recipe of batter fried basa to make it easier for you.

-- Refined flour (Maida) – 1 cup
+- All-purpose flour (Maida) – 1 cup

 - Egg – 2